 Massachusetts General Hospital

-Dr. Renee N. Salas is Affiliated Faculty and previous Burke Fellow at the Harvard Global Health Institute and a Yerby Fellow at the Center for Climate, Health, and the Global Environment at the Harvard T.H.
+Renee N. Salas, MD, MPH, MS is Affiliated Faculty and previous Burke Fellow at the Harvard Global Health Institute and a Yerby Fellow at the Center for Climate, Health, and the Global Environment at the Harvard T.H.
 Chan School of Public Health.
 She is also a practicing emergency medicine physician in the Department of Emergency Medicine at Massachusetts General Hospital and Harvard Medical School.

-She also serves on the planning committee for the National Academy of Medicine’s Climate Change and Human Health Initiative and has testified before Congress for the full House Committee on Oversight and Reform on how climate change is harming health.
+Dr. Salas served on the planning committee for the National Academy of Medicine’s Climate Change and Human Health Initiative and testified before Congress for the full House Committee on Oversight and Reform on how climate change is harming health.
 She engages in research on how climate change is impacting the healthcare system and developing evidence-based adaptation.
-She lectures and serves on committees at the nexus of climate and health nationally and internationally, advises and publishes in high impact journals, and her work and expertise are regularly featured in mainstream media outlets like the New York Times, NPR, Time, and the Associated Press.
+She lectures and serves on committees at the nexus of climate and health nationally and internationally, advises and publishes in high impact journals, and her work and expertise are regularly featured in mainstream media outlets like the New York Times, NPR, Time, and the Associated Press (examples below).

 Dr. Salas is the founder and past Chair of the Climate Change and Health Interest Group at the Society of Academic Emergency Medicine (SAEM) and led their first workshop on the topic.
 She gave the first national presentations on climate change and health at the flagship emergency medicine conferences - SAEM and American College of Emergency Physicians annual meetings.
 She is also the recipient of the Clinician-Teacher Development Award from Massachusetts General Hospital and the Shore Fellowship from Harvard Medical School.